 The data on productivity is more supportive of the practice.
 “Half of the employees surveyed perceive productivity improvement, with most indicating improvement in quality of work, more efficiency in completing tasks in the office and decreased downtime,” Cheah says.

 From a management point of view, one of the reasons often given for not embracing workers’ personal devices is the security implications.

 “If you think about the notion of IT security, we have perhaps the whole value of our companies stored in digital form,” says Welby.
 “What if that information fell into the wrong hands, or was stolen by a competitor? …The nature of data is that it is quite vulnerable.”

 But he doesn’t think it’s an insurmountable problem.
 He says there are rules in all large organisations regarding which people have access to what information.
 These need to be enforced on devices bought from home as well as on those provided by an organisation.

-Cheah says ensuring information is secure is likely to require great consideration from organisations.
+Cheah says ensuring information is likely to require great consideration from organisations.